prebid/prebid.github.io/features/timeouts.md

 ### Prebid SDK Timeouts

-Apps using the Prebid SDK can set the Prebid Server `tmax` value with the `setTimeoutMillis()` function.
+The SDK `setTimeoutMillis()` function is a "failsafe" timeout on the app side.

-This value will override the default that's set in the top level stored request.
+The Prebid Server timeout value comes from `tmax` in the top level stored request.

 There is no "Timeout Buffer" in the SDK scenario, but Prebid Server will shave off the Timeout Adjustment.